-Brittany Ferries was formed by a group of Farmers in the 1970s and its primary aim then was to transport vegetables from France to the UK.
+Brittany Ferries was formed by a group of Farmers in 1972 and its primary aim then was to transport vegetables from France to the UK.

-Celebrating its 40th Anniversary in 2012 the company is going strong and is still largely owned by the same group of farming co-operatives but these days it is one of the leading maritime carriers in the Western and Central channel and it’s not only a ferry operator, but it acts as a tour operator as well, supplying a vast range of self-drive holidays throughout France, Spain and, to a lesser extent, Portugal.
+The company is still largely owned by the same group of farming co-operatives but these days it is one of the leading maritime carriers in the Western and Central channel and it’s not only a ferry operator, but it acts as a tour operator as well, supplying a vast range of self-drive holidays throughout France, Spain and, to a lesser extent, Portugal.

 Normandy and Brittany are hugely popular with the British for holidays and second homes and as such the Brittany Ferry services to those areas as extremely popular especially with those wishing to avoid the drive from Calais.
 The routes operated by the line are as follows: